sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-An expression might include characters that would cause syntax highlighting to fail in regular HTML, in which case quoting the value is permitted.
+An expression might include characters that would cause syntax highlighting to fail in regular HTML, so quoting the value is permitted.
 The quotes do not affect how the value is parsed:

 ```html
 <button disabled="{number !== 42}">...</button>